“Please put us out of our misery.”

 - Groupon – Can You Deal with These?

 Why do we care about “This week’s most popular homes”?
-Why would we want to “hear a story” that we don’t know we’ll even care about?
+Or want to “hear a story” that we don’t know we’ll even care about?
 What is the “‘Forehead Slap’ Test” and why should we care if my copy passes it?

 It’s important to always remember that your prospects have limited time on their hands.
 If they can’t tell from your email subject line that opening your message is going to be worth it, they’ll either ignore it or send it directly to the trash.